fieldtrip/website/example/source/sourcemodel_fem_centroids.md

     %% we prepare an individual sourcemodel based on the centroids

     % this places dipoles at centers of the hexahedral or tetrahedral FEM mesh
-    % elements, but only for the grey matter.
+    % elements and for each dipole the corresponding tissue is returned so that you
+    % could select gray matter dipoles as "inside".
 This results in a high resolution
     % mesh with dipoles approximately every 1 mm - assuming the segmented MRI on
     % which the mesh is based had a 1 mm resolution.